A guide to astrophotography: Basics, Career, Salary, and Everything

 Astrophotographers can be directly involved in science providing their work to astronomers and other established observatories.
 As a result, their exceptional quality can be employed in the analysis of astronomical objects, observation of changes within the night space, and further investigation in the process of other research.

 Moreover, astrophotographers can also perform an educational function, to prepare interesting materials for astronomy classes and other courses of popular science.
+One can also participate in astrophotography competitions such as the astronomy photographer of the year competition, which will give you a much bigger platform to showcase your skills and become famous.

 Night sky tourism